-An arbitrator may be challenged if there are circumstances that raise "justified doubts" as to him being independent and unbiased, or if the arbitrator does not (any longer) meet the requirements agreed upon by the parties.
-However, the parties must have become aware of such circumstances only after the arbitrator has been appointed or after they have participated in the appointment of the arbitrator (§ 605(2) ZPO); otherwise, the challenging of the arbitrator in question is no longer possible.
+An arbitrator may be challenged if there are circumstances that raise "justified doubts" as to him being independent and unbiased, or if the arbitrator does not meet the requirements agreed between the parties (any more).
+However, the parties must have learned of such circumstances only after the arbitrator has been appointed or after they have participated in the arbitrator's appointment (§ 605(2) ZPO); otherwise the challenging of the arbitrator in question is no longer possible.
 Pursuant to § 606(1) ZPO, the parties may freely agree upon the challenging procedure in this connection.
 If the parties have not laid down such procedure and the opposing party does not agree with the intended course of action, the court of arbitration - including the arbitrator challenged by the party in question - decides on the challenge on application of a party (§ 606(2) ZPO).

-If an arbitrator is challenged unsuccessfully, the challenging party may within four weeks apply to the court of law and apply for a decision on the challenge (\S 606(3) ZPO).
-The decision of the court of law is final.
+If an arbitrator is challenged unsuccessfully, the challenging party may within four weeks apply to the court of law and apply for a decision on the challenge (§ 606(3) ZPO).
+The decision of the court of law is not subject to appeal.